Sonova

 Sonova Holding AG (Phonak Holding AG before 1 August 2007) is an internationally active Swiss group of companies headquartered in Stäfa that specializes in hearing care (hearing instruments, cochlear implants, wireless communication).
-The Sonova group operates through its core business brands Phonak, Unitron, Advanced Bionics, AudioNova and Sennheiser (Licensed).
-It is one of the largest providers in the sector worldwide.
-The group and its brands hold 24% of the global hearing aid market in sales.
-As of 11 September 2022, Sonova was a component of the Swiss Market Index.
+The Sonova group operates through its core business brands Phonak, Unitron, Advanced Bionics, AudioNova and the consumer product division of Sennheiser.
+According to market analyses, the group and its brands held an estimated 24% of the global hearing aid market in 2013.
+Between 11 September 2022 and 2026, Sonova was a component of the Swiss Market Index.

 History

 The group traces its roots back to the Zürich-based AG für Elektroakustik, which was founded in 1947 with the participation of Ernst Rihs who acquired a majority shareholding in 1965, renaming the company Phonak AG in 1977.
 His two sons, Hans-Ueli and Andy Rihs, also went on to join the firm, along with Beda Diethelm; after Ernst Rihs' death, the two sons took over his shares while Beda Diethelm became a shareholder with equal rights.

 Phonak Holding AG was founded in 1985 as a holding company for the Phonak Group.
 In 1987 corporate headquarters were moved from Zurich to Stäfa.
 The company was floated on the SWX Swiss Exchange in 1994 and renamed Sonova Holding AG on 1 August 2007, although this change applied only to the holding company and in parts to the subsidiaries; the product names have remained unaffected.

 In November 2009, Sonova announced the takeover of the Advanced Bionics Corporation, a company based in California which specializes in developing and manufacturing cochlear implants.
 The purchase was successfully completed in January 2010.

 In March 2015, Sonova announced the takeover of Hansaton Akustik GmbH, a Hamburg-based, family-run wholesale hearing instrument company.
 The purchase was successfully completed in April 2015.

 In May 2016, Sonova announced an agreement to acquire AudioNova International B.V., one of Europe's largest hearing aid retailers, and successfully completed the acquisition of AudioNova in September 2016.
-The combination of AudioNova and Sonova creates one of the broadest hearing aid retail service networks in Europe.
+AudioNova operates as part of Sonova's retail network in Europe.